Start up planning

 In many new business start-ups, spouses and other family members are often heavily involved.
 Paying them a wage may reduce your tax bill, but they may not be taxed on it and could benefit from enhanced state benefits.

-Right from the first day, you should have a proper book-keeping and administration system in place, and it must be kept fully up to date at all times.
-If you don’t think that you will have the time to do this or may have problems doing it yourself, you should consider engaging a book-keeper.
+Right from the first day, you should have a proper book-keeping and administration system in place, and it should be kept up to date.
+If you don’t think that you will have the time or inclination to do this yourself you should consider getting someone to do it for you – most accountants will do book-keeping and if the accountant does it “in house” it usually means lower fees for year end accounts preparation!

 Contact us if you were thinking of starting a business – most people will benefit from start up planning before they take the plunge.